GoogleChrome/web.dev/src/site/content/en/blog/build-for-webusb/index.md

-While the WebUSB API attempts to provide a consistent interface for accessing USB devices developers should still be aware of requirements imposed on applications such as a web browsers in order to access devices.
+While the WebUSB API attempts to provide a consistent interface for accessing USB devices developers should still be aware of requirements imposed on applications such as a web browsers requirements in order to access devices.

 ### macOS

 Nothing special is necessary for macOS.
-A website using WebUSB can connect to the device and claim interfaces any interfaces that aren't claimed by a kernel driver or another application.
+A website using WebUSB can connect to the device and claim any interfaces that aren't claimed by a kernel driver or another application.

 ### Linux

-Linux is like macOS however by default most distributions do not set up user accounts with permission to open USB devices.
+Linux is like macOS but by default most distributions do not set up user accounts with permission to open USB devices.
 A system daemon called udev is responsible for assigning the user and group allowed to access a device.
 A rule such as this will assign ownership of a device matching the given vendor and